erdemonal11/SCOPE-extended/README.md

 - Visualization Issues: Update bokeh to the latest version
 - Missing Data: Verify that the ChEBI property files were downloaded correctly
 - Timeout Errors: Increase the timeout settings in the script
+- RDKit Errors: Ensure RDKit is properly installed for molecular property calculations
+- Property Calculation Issues: Check SMILES string validity for problematic compounds

 ## Acknowledgments

 - Original SCOPE repository by [ReinV](https://github.com/ReinV/SCOPE)
 - Europe PMC for providing the API
 - ChEBI for the chemical ontology database
+- RDKit for molecular property calculations

 ## License